ash0080/gun.doc.cn/API.md

 ### Options

- - no parameters `undefined` creates a local datastore using the default persistence layer, either localStorage or a JSON file.
+ - no parameters `undefined` creates a local datastore using the default persistence layer, either localStorage or [Radisk](https://gun.eco/docs/Storage#radix).

  - passing a URL `string` creates the above local datastore that also tries to sync with the URL.